LiaScript/docs/README.md

 ### How to Draw things ...

     --{{0}}--
-Remember, everything that you require is a keyboard, therefore you have to use some basic characters to draw different shapes.
+Remember, all you require is a keyboard, so you can use basic characters to draw different shapes.
-Unicode is now fully supported in LiaScript, which means, that is is also possible to use emojies within your drawings and you can also embed LiaScript elements for integrating anything LiaScript related.
+Unicode is fully supported in LiaScript, which means you can use emojis within your drawings.
+Additionally, you can embed LiaScript elements for integrating anything LiaScript related.

+<div style="width:100%;height:0;padding-bottom:53%;position:relative;"><iframe src="https://giphy.com/embed/PhN868ip5kXLNhTLC1" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/running-horse-run-cycle-PhN868ip5kXLNhTLC1">via GIPHY</a></p>

 #### 1. Boxes

     --{{0}}--
-Depending on the type of characters, it is possible to define different kind of boxes, triangles or rectangular shapes.
-Supported characters for borders are:
+Depending on the type of characters, you can define different kinds of boxes, triangles, or rectangular shapes.
+Supported characters for borders include:

 __borders:__